leojohnson293/multinational-retail-data-centralisation/README.md

 ```

 ### _Extract from AWS S3_
 The final location where the data needs to extracted is from an AWS S3 bucket.
 The code below shows the csv file of the products table extracted from an S3 bucket.
 In this scenario, the boto3 library will be used to access it.
 First, the S3 client is created using `boto3.client`, the access key ID and secret access key for the IAM role for access from a dictionary initialized in the `__init__` method called `self.aws_keys`, were given as arguements.
-The csv file from the bucket is then decoded and used to create a pandas dataframe as seen in th ecode below.
+The csv file from the bucket is then decoded and used to create a Pandas DataFrame as seen in th ecode below.
 ```python
     def extract_from_s3(self):
         client = boto3.client('s3',aws_access_key_id= self.aws_keys['Access key ID'], aws_secret_access_key=self.aws_keys['Secret access key'])